Magical Poland. The most famous and interesting places in our country.

 Morning: After breakfast, we will head south to the impressive Tatra Mountains.
 We will stay in Zakopane, the main Polish mountain resort at the foot of this majestic Carpathian mountain range (over 2,000 metres above sea level).

-Afternoon: A coach tour around Zakopane, admiring local wooden architecture and making a cable car trip up to one of the most beautiful places in the Tatras: Mt.
+Afternoon: A coach tour around Zakopane, admiring local wooden architecture and making a funicular railway trip up to one of the most beautiful places in the Tatras: Mt.
 Gubalowka, facing the painful beauty of Zakopane.
 During the day, you will also have enough time to walk down Krupowki Street for souvenir-hunting.

 Evening: A cheerful highlander show with live music and dance.
 You will have an opportunity to taste the local cuisine.
 Overnight stay in Zakopane.

 Morning: We depart for Nowy Wisnicz to see the largest preserved Baroque fortified residence in Poland.

 Afternoon: The next stop is Baranow Sandomierski, a town most famous for its Renaissance castle nicknamed “Little Wawel”, beautifully surrounded by gardens.
 You will have the opportunity to have lunch at the Castle.

 Evening: We head to Sandomierz, a small medieval town considered to be one of the most beautiful in Poland.
 Sandomierz boasts a picturesque market square with a lovely town hall, plus the oldest brick church in Poland.
 The cathedral contains a bizarre collection of paintings that portray gruesome martyrdoms that some say can be used to predict your own eventual death!
 We can climb the one remaining city gate for a spectacular view of the old town and Vistula river.

 Morning: We depart from Samdomierz and head towards Warsaw, but on our way we will stop at one of the most beautiful small towns in Poland.